 The certificate program is available to students enrolled in any MSU graduate degree program.
-The certificate program is also available to non-MSU students as a stand-alone, 3-course graduate certificate program.
-All three graduate certificate courses may be taken either as an on-campus hybrid course (section 001) or a fully online course (section 730).
+It is also available to non-MSU students as a stand-alone, 3-course graduate certificate program.
+Either approach leads to receiving the “Serious Game Design and Research Graduate Certificate,” also nicknamed the Serious Games Graduate Certificate.
+Visit the MSU course schedule for current offerings.

 How to Apply